Isaac Arthur: Science & Futurism with Isaac Arthur

+Outward Bound's main protagonist is the traveler, featured across the series.

-Arthur also collaborates with other YouTubers and science communicators.
+Arthur collaborates with other YouTubers and science communicators.

 National Space Society

-In 2020, Arthur was named the recipient of the National Space Society's Space Pioneer Award for Education via Mass Media for his YouTube channel.
+In 2020, Arthur was named the recipient of the National Space Society Space Pioneer Award for Education via Mass Media for his YouTube channel.

-On March 1st, 2023, Arthur was elected President of the National Space Society.
+On March 1, 2023, Arthur was elected president of the National Space Society (NSS).